Related Topics and Services

 Educational opportunities

 The Special Education Department hosts learning opportunities in several forms.
-Regional meetings provide opportunities for parents/guardians to connect with District staff and learn what’s new within our boundariesAll attendance area schools have a geographic boundary which defines who is.
+Regional meetings provide opportunities for parents/guardians to connect with District staff and learn what’s new within our boundaries.
 Co-sponsored events with community partners provide instruction on specific topics within special education.

 Ongoing changes to improve family experience